MicrosoftDocs/powerbi-docs/powerbi-docs/service-create-distribute-apps.md

     - In [classic workspaces](service-create-workspaces.md): everyone in your organization, specific people, or Azure Active Directory (AAD) security groups.
     - In the [new experience workspaces](service-create-the-new-workspaces.md): specific people, AAD security groups and distribution lists, and Office 365 Groups.

 6. If you have permissions, you can install the app automatically for the recipients.
 A Power BI admin can enable this setting in the Power BI Admin Portal.
-Read more about [automatically installing an app](#automatically-install-apps-for-end-users).
+Read more about [automatically installing an app](#automatically-install-apps-for-end-users) in this article.

      ![App permissions](media/service-create-distribute-apps/power-bi-apps-permissions.png)